Sema4AI/gallery/actions/pdf/README.md

 Action package for getting text from PDF documents.

-Currently capable of reading text- and image-based PDF documents and finding "text" in the PDF returns matching text content including page number where text was found.
+Currently capable of reading text and image-based PDF documents and finding "text" in the PDF returns matching text content including page number where text was found.

 ## Prompts